-In accordance with the Manual of Uniform Traffic Control Devices for Canada (MUTCDC) guidelines, crossing time should be determined using a pedestrian walking speed ranging from 0.8 m/s to 1.0 m/s.
-Depending on the volume of older pedestrians and people with impairments, the range of walk speeds are described below: 0.8 m/s - walking speed should be used near hospitals and senior centers where pedestrians crossing the signalized intersection use assistive devices for mobility.
-0.9 m/s - walking speed should be used in cases where a moderate percentage of pedestrians (65 years of age or older).
-1.0 m/s - walking speed should be used to accommodate the general population.
-In special circumstances, an increase up to a walk speed of 1.2 m/s may be explored when maintaining coordination with adjacent signals and/or reducing the overall signal cycle length is deemed critical.
+- In accordance with the Manual of Uniform Traffic Control Devices for Canada (MUTCDC) guidelines, crossing time should be determined using a pedestrian walking speed ranging from 0.8 m/s to 1.0 m/s.
+Depending on the volume of older pedestrians and people with impairments, the range of walk speeds are described below: - 0.8 m/s walking speed should be used near hospitals and senior centers where pedestrians crossing the signalized intersection use assistive devices for mobility. - 0.9 m/s walking speed should be used in cases where a moderate percentage of pedestrians crossing the signalized intersection are older pedestrians (65 years of age or older). - 1.0 m/s walking speed should be used to accommodate the general population. - In special circumstances, an increase up to a walk speed of 1.2 m/s may be explored when maintaining coordination with adjacent signals and/or reducing the overall signal cycle length is deemed critical.
 Precaution should be taken when increasing walk speeds as any sight line obstructions or significant grade differences may inhibit the ability for conflicting vehicles to identify vulnerable pedestrians.
-Lastly, steep grades may hinder the desired walking speed or elderly.
+Lastly, steep grades may hinder the desired walking speed of pedestrians, particularly if they are mobility challenged or elderly.

 If additional crossing time is requested, first ensure the Flashing Don't Walk (FDW) is calculated based on a walking speed of 1.0 m/s.
 If additional time is still requested, below are guidelines for various areas in the City.

-Schools - increase walk time during school pick up / drop off hours.
-Areas with an Older Demographic - increase Flashing Don't Walk (FDW) period.
-Greenways - increase Walk time.
-Other Areas - increase Walk time assuming Flashing Don't Walk (FDW) is already calculated using a walking speed of 1.0 m/s.
+- Schools increase walk time during school pick up / drop off hours - Areas with an Older Demographic increase Flashing Don't Walk (FDW) period. - · Greenways increase Walk time. - Other Areas increase Walk time assuming Flashing Don't Walk (FDW) is already calculated using a walking speed of 1.0 m/s.